jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 # Intent
 Object Pool allows multiple clients to access a set resource intensive objects without having to instantiate them for each use.
 By resource intensive, I mean that the objects are expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resources, such as a hardware constraint.

-An Object Pool is allocated with a number of resource intensive objects at start up.
-Then when a client requests one, it acquires it from the pool and then returns it when done so that it's available for another client.

 For example, opening a new database connection requires authentication, network I/O, driver negotiation, and often server-side session creation.
 Creating one for every request would overwhelm the database and the application.

+An Object Pool is allocated with a number of resource intensive objects often at start up.
+Then when a client requests one, it acquires it from the pool and then returns it when done so that it's available for another client.

 There are many real world examples of shared [Resource Pools](https://en.wikipedia.org/wiki/Pooling_(resource_management)) including:
 <img src="https://heute-at-prod-images.imgix.net/2022/04/21/0d770b26-f233-4039-9a25-4cce88dcc9ec.jpeg?rect=0%2C283%2C3600%2C2025&auto=format" alt="Mad Men" title="Image Source: https://www.heute.at/i/mad-men-star-im-alter-von-90-jahren-gestorben-100202791/doc-1g16gc2ur0" width = "50%" align="right" style="padding: 35px;">